banisharmaa/ServeLoop/README.md

 # ServeLoop — Track, Verify, and Celebrate Real-World Social Impact

 A lightweight Streamlit MVP for organizing, verifying, and gamifying volunteer impact.
-Designed for hackathons: quick to run, demo, and extend.

 ---